 4) Ineffective latch

 SOLUTION Check that you are following the correct steps to get an effective latch.
 You should also observe your kewpie to see if they are feeding properly.
 They should appear to be alert and active when they are awake and have a satisfied look after they’re fed.
+Your breasts should also feel lighter and softer than before you breastfed your baby.

 “Some mothers will allow their child to stay latched for up to an hour or more because their friends tell them it’s a good sign the baby is feeding properly — this is incorrect.”